Luke-ebbis/complex-prediction/README.md

 ```

 command, this will launch the Snakemake pipeline with the slurm executor.
 This
-means each job is launched as a seperate job.
+means each job is launched as a seperate job with one GPU allocator.
+This
+behaviour is supported on the raven HPC system.

 ## Steps in the pipeline